inspirai/wilderness-scavenger/submission_template/README.md

     ```bash
     # make sure your are in the root of this template folder
     zip -r /path/to/submission.zip *
     ```
+- make sure your zip package include the following content

+    ```bash
+    .
+    ├── Dockerfile               # Dockerfile for building the submission image
+    ├── run.sh                   # Evaluation pipeline entrypoint
+    ├── requirements.txt         # Additional python packages required by the submission
+    └── submission               # Submission source code and data
+        ├── __init__.py          # Making the submission folder a python package
+        └── agents.py            # Agent classes for the 3 tracks
+    ```

 - upload your solution to our [online evaluation system](https://wildscav-eval.inspirai.com) (the maximum size of the zip file is limited 500MB)